 - NEVER move fish from one body of water to another. - Drain live wells thoroughly before leaving an access area. - Allow all equipment to dry completely before moving between waterbodies. - Dispose of ALL unwanted bait into a trash receptacle; do not release bait into lakes or streams. - Do not release aquarium fish into West Virginia's waters. - Report sightings.
-Take a picture, note the location and report new sightings to ais@wv.gov or WVdnr.gov.
+Take a picture, note the location and report new sightings to ais@wv.gov or contact local district office (see inside front cover for contact information).